rage/cyber-security-base-19/data/module-2/part-1/server.md

 Each resource that the browser retrieves is also a potential security threat.
-For example, if a malicious user has found means to include his or her own Javascript as a part of a site, the Javascript will be executed on the users' machine.
+For example, if a malicious user has found means to include his or her own JavaScript as a part of a site, the JavaScript will be executed on the users' machine.

 Whilst this may not at first sound like such a bad deal, it can -- for example